Why Are Hull Prostitutes Going Underground?

 The Lighthouse project has stated that this new order has given them difficulties, as they have been unable to talk to those most in need of support.
 “We have struggled to make contact with the most vulnerable of Hull’s women in order to offer them the support we have always done.”

 They also spoke out about the way the order was introduced, stating that “we were disappointed we were not warned of the order, so that we could have prepared for the change in conditions the women now face, and maintain contact in order to offer them the vital help they need.”

 This whole situation seems to be suggesting that Hull is ready for the Swedish model to come in, but is the rest of the UK?
 There are cities around England that are more tolerant of sex workers, so is Hull the odd one out, or are the Hull escorts just as likely to get this treatment elsewhere?

-You can let us know what you think about this by heading over the Escort England forum and joining in the discussion there, or you could leave a comment in the box below to tell us what you really think.
+You can let us know what you think about this by leaving a comment in the box below to tell us what you really think.

 - Popularity Of Video Game Porn Continues To Climb - April 2, 2019

 - Make Love To Yourself With These Masturbation Tips - March 26, 2019